ivanstan/tle-php/README.md

-# TLE - Two Line Element
+# TLE PHP
-NASA/NORAD Two line element set framework

-A two-line element (TLE) is a set of two data lines listing orbital elements that describe the state (position and velocity) of an Earth-orbiting object.
-The TLE data representation is specific to the Simplified perturbations models (SGP, SGP4, SDP4, SGP8 and SDP8) so any algorithm using a TLE as a data source must implement one of the simplified perturbations models to correctly compute the state of an object at a time of interest.

-Parser usage:
+Client for NASA TLE API (http://api.nasa.gov/) and TLE framework implemented in php.

+# About

+The TLE API provides up to date two line element set records, the data is updated daily from [CelesTrak](https://celestrak.com/) and served in JSON format.
+A two-line element set (TLE) is a data format encoding a list of orbital elements of an Earth-orbiting object for a given point in time.
+For more information on TLE data format visit [Definition of Two-line Element Set Coordinate System](https://spaceflight.nasa.gov/realdata/sightings/SSapplications/Post/JavaSSOP/SSOP_Help/tle_def.html).

+#Usage
 ```
-use TLE\Parser;
+use Ivanstan\Tle\Api;

-$tleParser = new Parser($tleString);
+$client = new Api();

-$tleParser->eccentricity;
-$tleParser->raan;
+$tle = $client->get(25544);

+$tle->getLine1();
+$tle->getLine2();
 ```